 I don’t know about you, but I’ve been in some vegan Facebook groups that are basically dumpster fires.
 There is so much in-fighting and criticism of peoples’ food choices that it makes me want to crawl into a hole and not engage with other vegans.

 But there are some more positive groups out there!
-What F.A.T Vegans Eat and Vegan Outreach’s 10 Weeks to Vegan are a couple.
+The Vegan Chub Club, What F.A.T Vegans Eat and Vegan Outreach’s 10 Weeks to Vegan are a couple.
 Check out your local group and see what it’s like.
 Also ask your vegan friends if there are any positive, non-diet vegan groups they recommend.

 Use Evidence-Based Vegan Nutrition Resources